Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 The script is exporting animations from frame 0 to the last frame containing a keyframe.
 This is fine for most animations, that are not circular.

-Here however, we want to do a circular animation, that will seamlessly repeat it self.
+Here however, we want to do a circular animation, that will seamlessly repeat itself.
 The full animation cycle will have 60 frames.
 Frame 0 and 60 will be the same Location, Rotation & Scale.
 We don't want to have two identical frames played, but go from frame 59 to 0, to have a seamless transition.
 Also we do not want to manually edit the exported PIE file, removing last frame from the file.
 We have two options:
 - Add a key to frame 59 and delete the frame 60 This way the last 59 frame will be exported.
 However, you may want to change the animation in the future and recreating the frame 60 could be difficult.
 - Start the cycle animation from frame -1.
 Negative frames are ignored when exporting and you don't have to delete the last frame.
 This allows you to come back and do adjustments without loosing frame data.